Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface

 \end{widetext} In order to incorporate the spinon chargon binding interaction in the QSL into the mean field action $S_0$, the holon and doublon operators at the impurity are defined as

 with the canonical momentum operators defined to be

-In this way, the charged boson at the impurity, which is also relativistic, is expressed by the impurity holon and doublon operators as $X_d=a_d+b^\dagger_d$, $X^\dagger_d=a^\dagger_d+b_d$.
+In this way, the CB at the impurity, which is also relativistic, is expressed by the impurity holon and doublon operators as $X_d=a_d+b^\dagger_d$, $X^\dagger_d=a^\dagger_d+b_d$.
 Therefore, the relativistic type Klein Gordon field action at the impurity can also be transformed to the Schrodinger field type.

 In the Matsubara frequency space, the Green's functions for the holon and doublon in the QSL are

 and the Matsubara Green's functions for the holon and doublon at the impurity take the form